 Tiny Golden Acorn doesn’t have a hotel, rather, there’s a Travel Center with showers and laundry facilities for road warriors.
 Golden Acorn’s casino has 750 slot machines; no poker tables.
 The Golden Grill’s signature dish: a $7.77 prime rib dinner.
 1800 Golden Acorn Way, Campo.
 866-794-6244.

 It originally opened in October 2016 as Hollywood Casino Jamul-San Diego, and the rebranding to simply Jamul Casino happened in May 2018.
 No current plans for a hotel.
 The steakhouse is now called Final Cut; Tony Gwynn’s Sports Pub displays a lot of the late Mr. Padre’s memorabilia.
-There are 1,700 slot machines; no poker room.
+There are 1,700 slot machines; a 10-table poker room opened in February 2019.
 14145 Campo Road, Jamul.
 619-315-2250.

 Pauma’s operation totals 35,000 square feet, including 1,000 slot machines and, yes, a five-table poker set-up.
 Belly up to the bar at the Triple Seven or the Red Parrot Lounge.
 An 815-seat outdoor pavilion hosts concerts and events.
 777 Pauma Reservation Road, Pauma Valley.
 760-742-2177. casinopauma.com.